Kitchen Fundamentals

 How to Master It

-• Preheat your oven: Give it time to reach temperature
+• Preheat your oven: Give it time to reach the right temperature

 Why It Matters